adamwbb/webstatsx/README.md

 === Where do I get it? ===

    * Direct Download from github (master.zip)
-   * Always the newest stable version?
-Get the "master" branch at github
-   * Always the cutting edge?
-Get the "dev" branch at github

 === How do I install it? ===